michaelmegliola/roboschool/README.md

 **2018 September 18**

-I forked Roboschool to create an Ant that has highly constrained action and observation spaces, in order to (a) create a robot that can train using shallow learning algorithms, (b) build an actual (physical) ant, and (c) try to do (a)+(b) and see what happens.
+I forked Roboschool to create an Ant that has highly constrained action and observation spaces, in order to:
+(a) create a robot that can train using shallow learning algorithms, (b) build an actual (physical) ant, and
+(c) try to do (a)+(b) and see what happens.

 **2018 July 9**